 Thank you for your interest in hosting a Challenge Cup Local competition.
 What’s involved?
 We’ll take you through what you’ll need to do as a host in your city:

 What is the Challenge Cup?

-The event offers startup hubs the opportunity to showcase their local innovation ecosystem on a global stage.
+The event offers hubs the opportunity to showcase their local startups on a global stage.
 Each hub hosts a qualifying-round pitch competition to identify one winner that will advance with a free trip to the final round, which will take place during fall 2017 at the Challenge Festival conference held in New York City.
 There, the finalists will compete for the grand prizes as well as spend time with the investors, customers, media and other key connections that can help them succeed on a global scale.

 The Challenge Cup is part of a larger initiative to create connections and foster collaboration among incubators, accelerators, and startup programs around the world.
 1776’s software platform, Union, hosts that network for hubs to support their entrepreneurs, optimize their operations, and broaden their reach.